jentery/mdia200/index.md

 We are expected to adhere to [UVic's academic integrity policy](https://www.uvic.ca/calendar/future/undergrad/index.php#/policy/Sk_0xsM_V?bc=true&bcCurrent=08%20-%20Policy%20on%20Academic%20Integrity&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) and be aware of the policies for the evaluation of student work.
 Violations of the integrity policy may result in a failing grade for the given assignment and may additionally result in a failing grade for the course.
 By taking this course, you agree that all submitted assignments may be subject to an originality review.
 I do not use software to detect plagiarism or AI in essays, exams, or any other assignments.

-I also recommend the [Libraries' Plagiarism guide](https://www.uvic.ca/library/help/citation/plagiarism/) for learning more about academic integrity.
+I also recommend the [Libraries' plagiarism guide](https://www.uvic.ca/library/help/citation/plagiarism/) for learning more about academic integrity.
 You are of course always welcome to talk to me, too.

 ### Copyright